LindsayYoung/python-class/README.md

 'elif'

-The world is full of boundless opportunists and we might want to check for many things.
+The world is full of boundless opportunities and we might want to check for many things.
 ```
 if my_bank_account > 1000000000:
 	print('retire now')